vasuki-re/IStanPdf/README.md

 ## 🏆 Credits

-- **iLovePDF & Smallpdf** — For inspiring the overall UI and design direction.
+- **iLovePDF & Smallpdf** - For the UI and design inspiration.
-- **LibreOffice** — The engine powering all DOCX operations under the hood.
+- **LibreOffice** - The engine under the hood that makes all the DOCX operations possible.

 <br>